 2. Goals

-Seminars serve the purpose of bringing together small groups for periodic sessions, each time focused on a different subject, in which everyone present is expected to engage actively.
+Seminars bring together small groups for periodic sessions, each focused on a different subject.
+Everyone present is expected to engage actively.
 The Instructor prepares visual materials, interactive tools or equipment, and demonstrations to present and discuss the topics.

-Workshops provide a strong emphasis on “hands-on practice” or laboratory work.
+Workshops strongly emphasize “hands-on practice” or laboratory work.
 The lab activity is intended to reinforce, imprint, and bring forward an immediate functional dimension.
-This is enabled by applying and executing the fundamental concept or method.
-It is presented throughout the lecture and demonstration process with specific practical applications.
+This is enabled by applying and executing the fundamental concept or method presented throughout the lecture and demonstration process with specific practical applications.

-A conference is a predefined type of assembly where the participants consult and talk on a range of subjects.
+A conference is a predefined type of assembly where the participants consult and talk on various subjects.

 3. Tone & Communication